James21190/XGameTools/X3TC Tool/README.txt

  You are permitted to distribute this software and use its components in your own projects as long as:
   - this readme is included in the distribution and its contents is unedited, however it can be extended.
-  - all files included with this software is not malicious.
+  - any additional files included with this software are not malicious.

 X3 Terran Conflict: